Instant Connection for Pixel Streaming

 A few small changes can stop constant crashing:

-• Lower timeline resolution during editing
+• Lower timeline resolution during editing.

-• Temporarily disable Fusion or color nodes
+• Temporarily disable Fusion or color nodes.

-• Turn on “Bypass Color Grades and Fusion Effects” while troubleshooting
+• Turn on “Bypass Color Grades and Fusion Effects” while troubleshooting.

 Resolve hates running out of VRAM.
 Anything you do to protect VRAM gives you instant stability.
+If the crash disappears after you disable GPU-heavy effects, don’t treat that as a coincidence.
+That’s your system telling you where the ceiling is.

 #2.
 System-Level Fixes

 Resolve can eat RAM like a hungry kid in front of a snack cabinet.
 When it runs out, it crashes with no warning.
+This is especially true when you’re editing 4K or 6K footage, running Fusion comps, using Noise Reduction, or exporting while other apps are still open.

 On Windows

-• Increase the pagefile size manually
+• Increase the pagefile size or make sure Windows is managing it automatically.

-• Disable background GPU apps
+• Disable overlays and background GPU apps while testing.

 On macOS

-• Free unified memory
+• Free unified memory before opening a heavy project.

-• Keep an eye on Activity Monitor
+• Keep an eye on Activity Monitor while reproducing the crash.

 These fixes don’t sound glamorous, but they’re the most underrated solution for frequent Resolve crashes.
+If the app becomes stable after you close everything else, the issue probably wasn’t one setting inside Resolve.
+It was the system running out of room.

 #3.
 Media Fixes

-Convert smartphone footage
+Convert difficult footage first

-• Optimized Media
+• Create Optimized Media.

-• Proxy Media
+• Create Proxy Media.

 After that, playback suddenly becomes smooth and Resolve stops falling apart.